 Christmas is a Holiday not a Season

-It’s almost sad that by the time Christmas rolls around many people are so sick of the sights and sounds of the ‘season’ that they cannot wait to get their Christmas tree down.
-In fact, in the United States – Christmas paraphernalia is often seen sitting in boxes before Halloween is over and Thanksgiving and fall celebratory garb sits in the clearance aisle before any family has had time to sit down and enjoy a Turkey with all the trimmings.
+It’s almost sad that by the time Christmas rolls around, many people are so sick of the sights and sounds of the ‘season’ that they cannot wait to get their Christmas tree down.
+In fact, in the United States, Christmas paraphernalia is often seen sitting in boxes before Halloween is over, and Thanksgiving and fall decorations are already in the clearance aisle before any family has had time to sit down and enjoy a turkey with all the trimmings.
 What the heck?
 Is it Christmas ALREADY?

 The worst part is that the Christmas season is being extended every year.
-Whereas normally radio stations don’t switch to an ‘all holiday’ theme until the Friday after Thanksgiving, this year – many made the switch mid-November.
-MID-NOVEMBER!?
+Whereas radio stations normally don’t switch to an ‘all holiday’ theme until the Friday after Thanksgiving, this year, many made the switch in mid-November.
+MID-November!?
 Really!?
 Why?
-It’s hardly even cold yet in mid-November and people are still fighting over whose turn it is to cook Thanksgiving dinner.
+It’s hardly even cold yet, and people are still fighting over whose turn it is to cook Thanksgiving dinner.
 Now we have to worry about Christmas too?

-One major US retailer recently placed an advertisement on their Facebook page proclaiming that they ‘Would not be decking the halls until Thanksgiving was over!”
+One major US retailer recently placed an advertisement on their Facebook page proclaiming that they “Would not be decking the halls until Thanksgiving was over!”
 Believing that “it is only right to celebrate one holiday at a time!”
-It seems certainly curiously that any retailer would have to make that statement to begin with, because it just makes common sense.
-And here they are feeling the ‘need’ to defend themselves.
+It seems curious that any retailer would have to make this statement to begin with, as it just makes common sense.
+And yet, here they are feeling the ‘need’ to defend themselves.

 Perhaps the reality is that the economy has become so bad that corporations are hoping that extending the shopping season and placing the constant ring of bells under garland-draped aisles will encourage people to shop more than usual.
-Is November such a dull month filled with the lack of consumerism that retailers are hoping subliminal conditioning is the only answer?
-Sure, there isn’t a lot of money to be made in the world of retail for Thanksgiving – unless of course, people need new tablecloths – but should we really be forced to rush through such an important holiday?
-Especially in this economy, where taking a minute to be thankful for what we DO already have, and for the PEOPLE in our lives who we love may just be our saving grace.
+Is November such a dull month filled with a lack of consumerism that retailers hope subliminal conditioning is the only answer?
+Sure, there isn’t a lot of money to be made in the world of retail for Thanksgiving—unless, of course, people need new tablecloths—but should we really be forced to rush through such an important holiday?
+Especially in this economy, where taking a minute to be thankful for what we already have—and for the people in our lives we love—may just be our saving grace.

-Bottom line, is that the Christmas season is starting to get too long.
-Hospital emergency rooms are already bombarded with more stress related incidences in December than they are during any other month of the year.
-Most people are already living far beyond their financial means.
-Many people are losing their homes, losing their jobs, losing their health insurance.
+Bottom line: The Christmas season is starting to get too long.
+Hospital emergency rooms are already bombarded with more stress-related incidents in December than in any other month of the year.
+Most people are living far beyond their financial means.
+Many are losing their homes, jobs, and health insurance.
 Do we really need to extend the stress of the holidays any more?

 Then we could go back to the fact that Christmas is a holiday, not a season.

 No one seems to go overboard during any other time of the year.
-If it were simply the religious importance of the holiday than most Christians would start celebrating Easter in February.
+If it were simply the religious importance of the holiday, most Christians would start celebrating Easter in February.
 In fact, maybe we should start doing that too?
-Then instead of having summer, winter, spring, and fall we could rename the seasons – Memorial Independence, Thanksgiving, Christmas, and Easter.
+Then, instead of having summer, winter, spring, and fall, we could rename the seasons—Memorial Independence, Thanksgiving, Christmas, and Easter.

 From where this author sits, starting too early and celebrating too long is a trait of the young college student who is getting their first exposure to the dangerous mixture of freedom and alcohol.
 Even that gets old.
-If we aren’t careful and don’t take the time and make the conscious decision to savor the holiday and keep it short, sweet and SPECIAL – the potential to lose the holiday spirit exists.
+If we aren’t careful and don’t take the time to savor the holiday, keeping it short, sweet, and SPECIAL, the potential to lose the holiday spirit exists.

-Maybe we should take cues from the Christmas music that is blaring in our ears on nearly every radio station we turn to, (thank goodness for I-Pods) and make a law to celebrate The Twelve DAYS of Christmas.
-To celebrate the advent Sundays of the holiday.
-To deck the halls on Christmas Eve like the Pagan tradition suggests and keep the trimmings up until the arrival of the Three Wiseman.
+Maybe we should take cues from the Christmas music that blares in our ears on nearly every radio station we turn to (thank goodness for iPods) and make a law to celebrate the Twelve DAYS of Christmas.
+To celebrate the Advent Sundays of the holiday.
+To deck the halls on Christmas Eve like the Pagan tradition suggests, and keep the trimmings up until the arrival of the Three Wise Men.

 It’s sad, but Christmas overload has taken its toll on many people.
-Families are inhaling their Thanksgiving dinners and rapidly pushing away from the table in order to stand in line all night to get a good deal on a flat screen television.
-They are bidding adieu to friends and family early so they can rush out and shop at 3am on Black Friday.
+Families are inhaling their Thanksgiving dinners and rapidly pushing away from the table to stand in line all night to get a good deal on a flat-screen television.
+They are bidding adieu to friends and family early so they can rush out and shop at 3 a.m. on Black Friday.
 Have we forgotten that Black Friday is a month (or more) away from Christmas?
-While the stuff you are filling your house with and racking up your credit card bill with might be a good deal, there is a good chance THE STUFF will be there the week before Christmas.
-But your family….you never know.
+While the stuff you are filling your house with and racking up your credit card bill with might be a good deal, there’s a good chance THE STUFF will still be there the week before Christmas.
+But your family…you never know.

 When do YOU start celebrating Christmas?
-Do you think that we have gone overboard in our celebration of the holidays?
+Do you think we’ve gone overboard in our celebration of the holidays?

 Share: